Areas and suburbs in Florence

 The residents of this trendy area are a mix of expats, students and artists.
 Its lively piazza is lined with restaurants and it houses several museums and public gardens.
 Its narrow streets are lined with shops, but they aren’t easy to navigate by car, so most residents walk, cycle or use buses.

 Santa Croce hosts the Sant’Ambrogio Market – one of the best places to buy local produce in the city.
 It’s centrally located but tourists passing through are there mostly to visit the Santa Croce church, and the rest of the area is residential.
 There are plenty of restaurants and bars in the area and because it isn't too touristy, Santa Croce has an authentic Italian feel to it.
+Still, there are always people out and about, which makes the area feel safe even at night, and there is a vibey nightlife atmosphere with lots of music.
+For this reason, however, expats who prefer quieter areas may not opt for Santa Croce.

 Family-friendly areas in Florence